 • Karen Kiley, Vice President Building Operations and Security, Discovery Communications

 - Case study: BCP/DRP/CM for a large multi-national company

 - Case study: Social media issues for a large multi-national company

-• Rick Reed, Issue and Crisis Management, Intel Corporation
+• Dr. Rick Reed, Issue and Crisis Management, Intel Corporation

 - Open class discussion: current issues